hapticssymposium-org/hs2026/site/content/_index.md

 **Attending:** Both events will be streamed live via the [IEEE Haptics Symposium YouTube Channel](https://www.youtube.com/channel/UC1YjMwrg8Hk6uAtyWb62yAw).
 No registration is required.

-**Mentoring Forum:** For 2022, we are pleased to introduce the new IEEE Haptics Symposium Mentoring Forum.
-[Call for Participation](/presenting/mentoring-forum) (submit by February 21, 2022).
+**Video Presentations** of all accepted papers are available via the [IEEE Haptics Symposium YouTube Channel](https://www.youtube.com/channel/UC1YjMwrg8Hk6uAtyWb62yAw) and can also be viewed [here](/program/video-presentations).

-**Video Presentations** of all accepted papers will be available via the [IEEE Haptics Symposium YouTube Channel](https://www.youtube.com/channel/UC1YjMwrg8Hk6uAtyWb62yAw).
+**Mentoring Forum:** For 2022, we are pleased to introduce the [IEEE Haptics Symposium Mentoring Forum](/presenting/mentoring-forum).

 <!--
 The 2022 conference will include [cross-cutting challenge](/program/) sessions, [technical paper](/presenting/technical-papers/) sessions presenting the latest advances in haptics,  hands-on haptic demonstrations, and work-in-progress posters.
 An exciting social activities program will provide opportunities for socializing and networking.